-The Share Compensation Plan was adopted by the shareholders at the annual general meeting held on June 23, 2022 and re-approved at the annual general meeting held on June 22, 2023.
+The Share Compensation Plan was initially adopted by the shareholders in June 2022 and was most recently reapproved at the Company's annual general meeting held on June 24, 2024.

 Per the requirements of the TSX Venture Exchange ("TSXV"), the Company is required to obtain shareholder approval of the Share Compensation Plan on an annual basis.
 As such, at the Meeting, the shareholders will be requested to pass an ordinary resolution to re-approve the Share Compensation Plan in its current form.
 Such ordinary resolution, substantially in the form below, must be passed by at least a majority of the votes cast at the Meeting.